0xf3cd/celestial-calendar/README.md

 ```

 ### 3.2.
 On Windows
+Follow these steps to set up, build, and test the project on Windows.
+Ensure you have a C++23 compatible compiler installed.

+Before building the project, you can specify the compiler to use.
+For example, to use `clang++`, run:
 ```powershell
 # [Optional] Specify the compiler that supports C++23 on your platform
 $env:CXX = clang++